 The Government is committed to eradicating bovine TB and takes the view that badger culling in areas with high incidence of TB in cattle is an effective part of this strategy.
 Controlled shooting of badgers was trialed in Gloucestershire and Somerset in 2013 and 2014.
 In 2015, a badger cull continued in these two areas and was extended to a third area in Dorset.
 The Government intends to enable badger control to take place over a wider number of areas in 2016.
 However, badger culling as a means of controlling TB in cattle remains a contentious policy.Jump to full report >>

 The previous Government’s long-term Strategy for achieving Officially Bovine Tuberculosis Free status for England was published in April 2014.
-This sets out the rationale for taking action to address the problem of bovine TB, and the range of measures intended to eradicate it.
-The document thus provides the context for badger culling policy.
-The Government is committed to eradicating bovine TB and takes the view that badger culling is an effective part of this strategy, although this is disputed by some experts.
+This set out the rationale for taking action to address the problem of bovine TB, and the range of measures intended to eradicate it by 2038.
+The Government believed badger culling should play a role in this strategy.
+This is disputed by some experts.

-In January 2012, two pilot badger culling areas were announced: West Gloucestershire and West Somerset.
-Under Government proposals, farmers in each area would be licensed to control badgers by shooting and would bear the costs of any culls.
+Two pilot badger culling areas were identified in West Gloucestershire and West Somerset.
+Farmers in each area were licensed to control badgers by shooting.
 The Government would bear the costs of licensing and monitoring the culls, which run for four years.

 The culls commenced on 27 August 2013, initially for 6 weeks.
-After failing to meet the culling target of 70% of the population, however this target was not reached even though the culls were extended in both areas.
-Despite the extended cull period, the culling target was missed in both areas.
-An estimated 65% of the badger population was culled in Somerset and less than 40% was culled in Gloucestershire.
-The cost of badger control in the first year of the culls was £6.3 million, with an additional £3.5 million spent on policing.
+There was a target to cull 70% of the population, however this target was not reached even though the culls were extended in both areas.
+An estimated 65% of the badger population was culled in Somerset and under 40% in Gloucestershire.
+The cost of the badger cull to the public purse was £6.3 million, with an additional £3.5 million spent on policing.

 The third year of the four year cull took place in autumn 2015 in the existing two areas, and in a new area in Dorset.
 The target minimum number of badgers for 2015 was achieved in all three areas.